-Name of Media Representative: Organization they work for: Date: Time (0-2400 hrs): At approximately (Time, am/pm) today, Pine Cliff Energy Ltd. experienced a (Fire/Explosion/Gas Release) at its facility located approximately kilometres (east/west/north/south) of (Nearest Town/City).
-There are no injurie es associated with this incident. or There are injuries associated with this incident.
-However, the numbers, names, and conditions of those injured have not yet been confirmed for release.
+Name of Media Representative: Organization they work for: Date: At approximately (Time, am/pm) today, Pine Cliff Energy Ltd. experienced a (Fire/Explosion/Gas Release) at its facility located approximately kilometres (east/west/north/south) of (Nearest Town/City).
+There are no injurie s associated with this incident. or There are injuries associated with this inci dent.
+However, the numbers, r names, and conditions of those injured have not yet been confirmed for release.
 The cause of this incident is not yet known, and no estimate of damage is available.
 However, Pine Cliff Energy Ltd. is directing emergency procedures at this time and steps are being taken by Pine Cliff Energy Ltd. to control this incident.
-For additional information about this incident, please call: Pine Cliff Energy Ltd. at
+For additional information about th is incident, please call: Pine Cliff Energy I Ltd. at